DhruvaG2000/SmartDuinoSensorHub/README.md

 ## Project Milestones

-- [ ] Study the raw microphone data on-board the BLE nano sense
+- [X] Provide Air gestures for Music Volume and Playback control
-- [ ] Obtain raw data from the proximity sensor or IMU for motion control
+- [ ] IMU for mode toggle or playing games
 - [ ] Interface SD card with MCU
 - [ ] Interface audio amplifier with DAC of MCU
+- [ ] Play music from SD Card

 ## PCB Design

 ## Precautions

-1.
+1. Use a good quality USB type B micro Cable to power the Arduino NANO BLE.
+Otherwise you may face glitchy OLED text or arduino hangs.
+2. Double check the I2C, GPIO and other pins before soldering.

 ## References: